 - 2. Identification (ONE of the following) - a.
 Physical description of the animal including: name, age, breed, color, gender, distinctive markings, cowlicks, scars, blemishes, biometric measures, brands, tattoos, etc. - b.
 Digital photographs sufficient to identify the individual animal - c.
-ISO-compliant electronic implant (microchip)
+USDA-approved electronic implant (microchip)

 - a.
-Horses located within Indiana do not need an equine infectious anemia (EIA, Coggins) test for exhibition in Indiana. - b.
-Horses located outside of Indiana must meet the following requirements prior to entering Indiana: - Each horse must test negative for EIA within 12 months of the date of exhibition.
+Horses that originate within Indiana do not need an equine infectious anemia (EIA, Coggins) test for exhibition in Indiana. - b.
+Horses that originate outside of Indiana must meet the following requirements prior to entering Indiana: - Each horse must test negative for EIA within 12 months of the date of exhibition.
 Each horse must be accompanied by an official certificate of veterinary inspection that indicates the date and results of the EIA test.